ADORSYS-GIS/openstack/docs/netplan_doc.md

           - 2001:4860:4860::8844
 ```

-- addresses: specifies the static IPv6 address and its prefix (/64)
+- addresses: Specifies the static IPv6 address and its prefix (/64).
-- gateway6: Sets the default gateway for IPv6
+- gateway6: Sets the default gateway for IPv6.
-- nameservers: Sets the DNS servers for IPv6
+- nameservers: Sets the DNS servers for IPv6.

 ### Wi-Fi Configuration